dmcke5/DIY_VR/README.md

 Next you will need to install and configure the Steam VR driver.
 Here is a link to the guide! https://github.com/relativty/Relativty?tab=readme-ov-file#143-installing-the-steamvr-driver

 Ensure you follow the guide closely.
 During the configuration, you will need to set the VID and PID of your board as it will be different to the one used in their drivers.
+Use the identify board info option in Arduino Studio to display the VID and PID values.
+They will be in HEX format and need to be converted to Decimal before you can enter them into the configuration!

 The window X and Y setting will depend on your PC setup so read the guide for how to set that up, but the correct settings for everything else are as follows: